-Member enrollment must be performed electronically through AlphaMCS.
-Enrollment can be verified by contacting the Access to Care Line at 1-800-849-6127.
+Care Line after hours and on weekends at 1-800-849-6127 to verify eligibility.
 You must complete the eligibility determination and enrollment request prior to service provision, except for crisis services provided in a documented emergency.
 Claims submitted for services provided prior to date of enrollment will be denied.

-Customer Services/Access to Care Call Center
+Member Services/Access to Care Call Center

-The Customer Services Department operates a toll-free, 24/7/365 Access to Care Line, for telephonic screening, crisis intervention and appointment referrals for people seeking assistance with mental health, substance use or intellectual/developmental disability issues.
+The Member Services Department operates a toll-free, 24/7/365 Access to Care Line, for telephonic screening, crisis intervention and appointment referrals for people seeking assistance with mental health, substance use or intellectual/developmental disability issues.
 This number is 1-800-849-6127.
 The Access to Care Line is answered by a live person, generally within 30 seconds.
-During times of heavy call volume, overflow calls may be automatically redirected to Partners Behavioral Health Management for backup.
+During times of heavy call volume, overflow calls may be automatically redirected to another LME/MCO for backup.

-Customer Services also provides our members and communities with general information via the same 1-800-849-6127 toll-free number and can be used to report a compliment, complaint or concern about Vaya or any of our Network Providers.
-The Customer Services Department is staffed by Customer Services Representatives (CSRs) and Customer Services Clinicians:
+Member Services also provides our members and communities with general information via the same 1-800-849-6127 toll-free number and can be used to report a compliment, complaint or concern about Vaya or any of our Network Providers.
+The Member Services Department is staffed by Member Services Representatives (MSRs) and Member Services Clinicians:

-- CSRs are bachelor-level or non-licensed Qualified Professionals with at least two years of experience in the human services field.
+- MSRs are bachelor-level or non-licensed Qualified Professionals with at least two years of experience in the human services field.
 Their primary job responsibilities are to answer the telephone calls coming in to the Access to Care Line, collect demographic information, verify insurance eligibility and complete a brief intake screening to determine the type and level of service/s most appropriate for callers.
-CSRs can also provide information about community resources, provide information about inpatient facilities, when appropriate, and follow up to assure members discharged from inpatient facilities are engaging in the next level of care. - Customer Services Clinicians are Master's-Prepared Licensed Professionals who handle emergency and crisis intervention calls, as well as regular CSR duties.
-Customer Services Clinicians follow all requests for emergency services until it is established that contact is made with a Mobile Crisis Management (MCM) provider, first responder or other provider.
-Customer Services Clinicians are available to take over calls with members who are in distress.
+MSRs can also provide information about community resources, provide information about inpatient facilities, when appropriate, and follow up to assure members discharged from inpatient facilities are engaging in the next level of care. - Member Services Clinicians are Master's-Prepared Licensed Professionals who handle emergency and crisis intervention calls, as well as regular MSR duties.
+Member Services Clinicians follow all requests for emergency services until it is established that contact is made with a Mobile Crisis Management (MCM) provider, first responder or other provider.
+Member Services Clinicians are available to take over calls with members who are in distress.

-Based on the caller's response to the greeting and questions from the CSR and/or clinician, the call may address the following issues:
+Based on the caller's response to the greeting and questions from the MSR and/or clinician, the call may address the following issues: